 Websites should be built with the ability to be accessed with a screen reader.
 Many visually impaired people, as well as those with cognitive and/or learning disabilities, use screen readers to read aloud the text found on webpages.
 These screen readers convert digital text into synthesized speech, pairing with documents, spreadsheets, and OS’.
-It’s important to remember that screen readers process text differently than as would sighted users.
+It’s important to remember that screen readers process text differently than sighted users.
 Screen readers progress through text in a linear manner, rather than at a macro-view, and require different means of navigating content quickly.
 For a more thorough explanation of how screen readers process content, view this helpful guide.

 Accessibility with Keyboard

-Users who have motor disabilities or use screen readers can be dependent on keyboard only visual indicators, which need to be programmatically indicated as well; this includes the need for programmatic indication of focus used by the browser to indicate where interactions should occur for assistive technology.
+Users who have motor disabilities or use screen readers can be dependent on keyboard-only visual indicators, which need to be programmatically indicated as well.
+This includes the need for programmatic indication of focus used by the browser to indicate where interactions should occur for assistive technology.
 For example, links, buttons or input fields can be controlled with the tab, arrow, or other keys rather than a mouse click to increase access for all.
 For example, “Tab” can be used to move between links to allow users to find specific content more efficiently.
 They can also order navigation by jumping through headers, landmarks, page sections, or paragraphs and page elements.

-Tab navigation allows keyboard only users to navigate easily and quickly through page content.
+Tab navigation allows keyboard-only users to navigate easily and quickly through page content.

 Skip Navigation Links

-Skip Navigation Links allow keyboard only users to skip repetitive content like the mega navigation and move directly to the main content on a desired section of the page.
+Skip Navigation Links allow keyboard-only users to skip repetitive content like the mega navigation and move directly to the main content on a desired section of the page.

 Skip navigation allows users to jump to key areas of content on a page.